modir/laminas-book/docs/doctrine.md

 > controlled, because you usually do not want other people on your team (or other people having
 > access to your code repository) seeing the actual password.

-> **What happens if I need several database connections?**
+!!! note "What happens if I need several database connections?"
->
-> You can easily add more database connections by adding other keys below the `orm_default` key.
+    You can easily add more database connections by adding other keys below the `orm_default` key.
-> For example, let's assume that you have another database for testing purposes.
-To let
-> Doctrine know about this database, you create the `orm_test` subkey below the `orm_default` key
-> and fill it with connection parameters.
+    For example, let's assume that you have another database for testing purposes.
+To let Doctrine know about this database, you create the `orm_test` subkey below the `orm_default` key and fill it with connection parameters.

 ## About Doctrine Entities